-The packaging include a standard set of silicon ear tips – small, medium, or large pairs.
+The packaging includes a standard set of silicone ear tips – small, medium, or large pairs.

-As expected, LG thought-out the fit of the TONE Platinum.
-It contours around the neck naturally and due to its light weight, barely feels like anything is there.
+As expected, LG thought out the fit of the TONE Platinum.
+It contours around the neck naturally and due to its lightweight, barely feels like anything is there.
 Comfort is no concern whatsoever.
 The small, capsule design of the earpieces means that they slip into the ear canal with ease and fit snugly.
 Once donned, they stay in place despite movement.
 And because the cables are super thin, you barely notice them.
 They extend out by just over 9″, so there’s plenty of slack.
-But with that said, it’s possible that they rub on the unit or your face when you move and pick up some microphonics noise.
+But with that said, it’s possible that they rub on the unit or your face when you move and pick up some microphonic noise.

 Pairing the headset for the first time is as easy it comes.
 As soon as you turn the device on, it’s in discover-able mode.
 You simply go into the Bluetooth settings of your mobile device and select the TONE Platinum.
 A comforting voice tells you the status of the headset (in this case, that it’s paired and ready to go).

 Related: Also check out our Jabra Elite 75T review.

 The functions have a slight learning curve.
 Particularly, you have to try to remember which direction of the switches means next/previous track or volume up/down.
 What’s nice is that there are additional actions when you hold the switches.
 Holding down the track button rewinds or fast forwards through the song.
 Holding down the volume switch moves through the volume range more quickly.